Skip to main content

 Quick Answer

-Choose Wix if you care most about easy visual site builder and small businesses.
+Start with Wix if its strongest fit is your current bottleneck: easy visual site builder for small businesses.

 Pricing